janjaapbos/zerotiercore/ztcore/ztpy/README.md

 Work in progress, also need to extent and test for other platforms than Linux.

-You may need to pip install docopt and cffi.
+You may need to pip install scapy, docopt and cffi.

 ## Building